-Believe me, a little over a year ago, I had little or no idea about Puglia.
+Believe it or not, a little over a year ago, I had no idea about Puglia.

-But after reading countless blogs on the region, I felt as if I was mysteriously being called here.
-I was completely enticed with its white washed towns, stunning coastline, olive trees and trulli houses.
+After reading countless blogs on the region, I felt as if I was mysteriously being called there.
+Puglia is a region in the south of Italy famous for its white washed towns, stunning coastline, olive trees and trulli houses.
 The more I read about it, the more I wanted to be there.
-So I took a trip to Puglia this April and started my journey with Lecce.
+So in April 2016, I started my journey in Lecce.

-The town had me with its very friendly people, unmatchable food and baroque atmosphere.
-And the location couldn’t have been better as it was 5 minutes away from all the main attractions.
+Palazzo Rollo was at a fantastic location as it was only 5 minutes away from all the main attractions.
 The mornings at the Palazzo were full of fresh Italian pastries, cold cuts, juices, coffee and fruits.
-During the day when it was too hot, it was easy to come back to take a nap or a shower or both.
+During the day when it was too hot, I came back to take a nap or a shower.
 One of the days I had a lovely evening on the terrace with a fantastic view of the bell town of the town’s Duomo (cathedral).